 Consider these seven quick tips for success while you plan long-term behavior changes to minimize cravings:

 - Test your cortisol and melatonin fluctuations with an at-home sleep test.

 - Recognize bad habits.
 Have an alternative the moment you get a craving; it could be doing 10 jumping jacks or drinking a glass of water.
 Start a new healthy habit.

 - Incorporate more proteins or fats into your diet.
 Avoid snacks/meals that are made up of all carbohydrates.
 And reduce artificial sweetener intake.

 - Get sufficient, better quality, and consistent sleep.
 Be diligent about going to bed and waking up at the same time each day.

 - Seek serotonin from other sources.
 Try green tea, walnuts, eggs, cheese, or increasing your exercise routine to boost your serotonin level.

-- Reach for foods or supplements with a high-bioavailability of chromium, magnesium, zinc, iron, and calcium.
+- Reach for foods or supplements that contain highly absorbable forms of magnesium, zinc, iron, and calcium.

 - Try a chromium supplement.
 This mineral is often lacking in our modern diet, because refined flours and sugars are often stripped of chromium (in addition to other nutrients).
 A high-quality supplement, such as Thorne’s Chromium Picolinate, helps support healthy blood sugar levels and helps lessen carbohydrate cravings.*